PaddlePaddle/Serving/README.md

 | `name` | str | `""` | Service name, can be used to generate HTTP request url |
 | `model` | str | `""` | Path of paddle model directory to be served |

+Here, we use curl to send a HTTP POST request to the service we just started.
+Users can use any python library to send HTTP POST as well, e.g, [requests](https://requests.readthedocs.io/en/master/).
 </center>

 ``` shell